 We examined the pros and cons of water- and oil-based paints in a previous article.
 One of the key advantages of opting for latex (water-based) paint over oil-based paint is its capacity to remain true to colour, despite environmental factors.

 So, if you have the choice, use latex paint instead.
-That way, you can be 100 per cent sure your white paint will stay bright for years to come.
+That way, you can be 100% sure your white paint will stay bright for years to come.

 Maximise light to stop white paint from turning yellow

 Light – both natural sunlight and artificial light – can significantly slow down the yellowing process.
-In fact, it can even reverse it.
+It can even reverse it.

 With this in mind, you can stop white paint from turning yellow by only using oil-based paints in rooms and areas that receive high levels of light.

 Location, location, location

 Oil-based paint offers excellent durability against water damage repair and mildew, which is why it’s a popular choice in kitchens and bathrooms.
 If that’s where you have decided to use white oil-based paint, pay careful attention to its location.

 Avoid painting areas directly next to white countertops, tiles, or cabinets.
 These will stay bright white for years, as they contain powerful anti-yellowing chemicals.
 If your white paint exhibits even the slightest amount of yellowing, it will be extremely apparent against the stark white of neighbouring features.

 Don’t use ammonia to clean rooms and areas that are painted with oil-based paints, as ammonia is known to speed up the yellowing process.